New Zealand Trails – Website

 The New Zealand Trails website has a target audience of middle-aged and older, the vast majority of whom are from outside of New Zealand.

-Crucial to this process was making sure that a “traditional” workflow didn’t reflect as an out-of-date web experience.
-The company offers a pretty luxury product, so the branding over the top needed to remain modern to reflect the up-to-date service…without any avant-garde or experimental interactivity.
+Crucial to this process was making sure that a more “traditional” UI didn’t reflect as an out-of-date web experience.
+The company offers a high-end, high value, so the branding over the top needed to remain modern to reflect the up-to-date service…without avant-garde or experimental interactivity that might frustrate the target demographic.
+Much work behind the scenes went into tweaking those initial nearly-finished designs for this reason.

-Much of the website focuses on displaying information; the target age group tend to be deep researchers, with some enjoying a long read while others prefer to dissect tables of data.
-The New Zealand Trails website provides both in an easily digestible format, all while leading visitors to request a beautiful, glossy brochure they can peruse at their leisure.
+Much of the website focuses on displaying information; the target demographic tend to be deep researchers, with some enjoying a long read while others prefer to dissect tables of data.
+The New Zealand Trails website provides both in an easily digestible format, all while leading visitors to request a beautiful, glossy printed brochure they can peruse at their leisure.

 All in all, this is a high performance sales machine beneath an attractive, easy to use skin.